-In order to be better equipped for exploration WF now studied geodesy and geography in Munich and practical cartography, meteorology, etc. in Berlin and Potsdam.
+In order to be better equipped for exploration Filchner now studied geodesy and geography in Munich and practical cartography, meteorology, etc. in Berlin and Potsdam.
 In further expeditions he explored in 1903-05 South-East Tibet and China, in 1910 the Spitzbergen and in 1911-12 Antarctis.
 The war prevented his planned participation in Amundsen’s Arctic expedition.
 In the war he served as officer in the West Front and in Norway.
 After the war in 1926-28 he was again in China and Tibet, in 1935-37 in Tibet and in 1939 in Nepal.
 He was interned in India and returned only in 1949 to Europe, where he settled in Zürich for his last years.
 Hon.
 Ph.D.
 1911 Königsberg, Dr.ing.
-1938 München, Professor 1938 Berlin.
+1938 Munich, Professor 1938 Berlin.

 Publications: Ein Ritt über den Pamir.
 251 p.
-Berlin 1903; Sad Klöster Kumbum in Tibet.
+Berlin 1903; Das Klöster Kumbum in Tibet.
 164 p. ill.
 Berlin 1906; Quer durch Ost-Tibet.
 10+195 p.
 B. 1925; Om mani padme hum.
 Meine China- und Tibetexpedition 1925/28.
 B. 1928, 2nd ed.
 352 p.
 103 ill.
 Lp.
 1929.

 – Bismillah! – Vom Huang-ho zum Indus.
+347 p.
 Leipzig 1938.

-– autobiography: Ein Forscherleben.
-1950, 2nd ed.
+– Autobiography: Ein Forscherleben.
+391 p.
+Wiesbaden 1950, 2nd ed.
 1956.

 – In der Fieberhölle Nepals.
+356 p.
+50 pl.
+11 maps.
 Wiesbaden 1951; with D. Sridhar Marathe, Hindustan im Festgewand.
+247 p.
+16 pl.
 Celle 1953.

-– other books not relevant here.
+– Other books not relevant here.

 Sources: G. Kirschmer, N.D.B.
-5, 1961, 145f.; Wikipedia with photo (more details in German version).
+5, 1961, 145f.; Wikipedia with photo.